grafana/faro-javascript-bundler-plugins/README.md

 The following options are available for the Faro JavaScript bundler plugins:

 - `appName: string` *required*: The name of your application.
 This should match the `appName` value you are using in your Faro Web SDK configuration.
 - `endpoint: string` *required*: The URL of your Faro Collector endpoint.
-This value is in the Frontend Observability plugin under "Settings" -> "Web SDK Config".
+This value is in the Frontend Observability plugin under "Settings" -> "Source Maps".
 - `apiKey: string` *required*: The API key for your Faro Collector.
 This value gets generated on grafana.com by creating a new scope (details provided in the plugin and in the "Obtaining API key" section of this document).
 - `appId: string` *required*: The ID of your application.
 This should match the `appId` value you are using in your Faro Web SDK configuration.
 - `orgId: string` *required*: The ID of your organization.
-This value is in the Frontend Observability plugin under "Settings" -> "Web SDK Config".
+This value is in the Frontend Observability plugin under "Settings" -> "Source Maps".
 - `outputFiles: string[]` *optional*: An array of source map files to upload.
 By default, all source maps get uploaded.
 - `bundleId: string` *optional*: The ID of the bundle/build.
 You can specify this value to filter by bundle ID in the Frontend Observability plugin.
 Otherwise the bundler uses an auto-generated ID.
 - `keepSourcemaps: boolean` *optional*: Whether to keep the source maps in your generated bundle after uploading.
 Defaults to `false`.